MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/system-requirements-omni-channel-engagement-hub.md

 - North America Region (NAM)

 > [!NOTE]
-> Since Omni-channel Engagement Hub is in preview, your organization and tenant's region must be in NAM.
-You might not be able to use Omni-channel Engagement Hub - Preview when the organization or tenant's region is not NAM.
+> Since Omni-channel Engagement Hub is in preview in the NAM region, your organization and tenant's region must be in the NAM region.

 ## Provision Omni-channel in Dynamics 365